ezekielmogaka/Stock_status_monitoring_documentation/source/Userguide.rst

 Reports
 +++++++

-This link is used to query various reports from the application.
+This link is used to query various reports from the system.
 The reports include:

     #.
 Central level MOS
     #.
 Forecast data MOS